rh-zendo/Zendo.UnicontaPowerToys/README.md

 # Why opensource ?
 A few reasons...

-- I feel like it.
+- I feel like it
+- Feedback on code, noone is perfect and optimizations are always nice.
 - Currently i work for a Company using Uniconta heavly and like any software Uniconta is not perfect.
 So the goal is to point out some issues and give potential solutions.
 - Im hoping this will help new devs understand how Uniconta's API work abit more.
 I properly wont give super detailed explanations but the code will be available.